Filaria martis: Taxonomy

 The species Filaria martis was first scientifically described by German naturalist Johann Friedrich Gmelin in 1790 based on specimens collected from inside a European pine marten, and has been mentioned in a 1787 publication by Otto Friedrich Müller in which the genus Filaria is erected.
 Both Gmelin and Müller refer to figure 1 of plate 9 in a 1708 publication by Francesco Redi when describing this species.
 However, this figure actually depicts a different species known as Ascaris renalis, and the two authors likely made a writing mistake, intending to refer to figure 3 of the same plate.

 Over a century after it was first described, Filaria martis was fixed as the type species of the genus Filaria by American parasitologist Charles Wardell Stiles in 1907.
-The taxonomy of this genus amd species have been the subjects of dispute among experts.
+The taxonomy of this genus and species have been the subjects of dispute among experts.
 Multiple other species would be established and attributed to this genus in following years, but in 1960 Canadian parasitologist Roy C. Anderson determined that this species and F. cephalophi were the only two which were certainly valid, and that four other species which had been established by that time (F. hyracis, F. carvalhoi, F. texensis and F. conepati) were probably junior synonyms of F. martis.
 On the contrary, a 1989 study supported the validity ten species including of F. hyracis, F. carvalhoi (with F. conepati being deemed a junior synonym of it) and F. texensis, with the new species F. versterae being erected based on a specimen which Anderson considered to be F. martis.
 The species F. conepati would later be revalidated in a paper published in 2022, which recognizes 13 valid species of Filaria.